Is it sweata weatha yet?

-Our CookingChew Cooking Tips:
+Our CookingChew tips:

 - It allows you to remove the spices more easily after steeping so that you won’t get small pieces of spices floating around in your mulled cider.

-You can make the spice bag with a small piece of cheesecloth and a piece of butcher’s twine or string.
+- You can make the spice bag with a small piece of cheesecloth and a piece of butcher’s twine or string.
 Simply place all the spices in the cheesecloth, close it into a pouch, and tie the top to keep all the spice inside.

-Since this recipe calls for cooking over low heat for a long period of time, you can mull your apple cider using a slow cooker.
+- Since this recipe calls for cooking over low heat for a long period of time, you can mull your apple cider using a slow cooker.
 The slow cooker will pasteurize the apple cider to increase shelf life and make it safer to drink, plus you won’t need to monitor it during the mulling time.